 Commonwealth of Massachusetts; Federal District of Massachusetts; United States Court of Appeals for the First Circuit; United States Court of Appeals for the Fourth Circuit; United States Tax Court.

-Mr. Schneider devotes a substantial part of his practice to the representation of professors, students, physicians, postdocs, and scientists accused of scientific research misconduct at medical schools, hospitals, universities, and other research institutions, as well as before the Office of Research Integrity (ORI) at the National Institutes of Health (NIH) and the National Science Foundation (NSF).
+In addition to his criminal-defense work, Mr. Schneider devotes a substantial part of his practice to the representation of professors, students, physicians, postdocs, and scientists accused of scientific research misconduct at medical schools, hospitals, universities, and other research institutions, as well as before the Office of Research Integrity (ORI) at the National Institutes of Health (NIH) and the National Science Foundation (NSF).

-Mr. Schneider began his career as a public defender at the Committee for Public Counsel Services (CPCS), later worked as an associate to Harvard Law School Professor Alan Dershowitz, and served as Of Counsel to The Spangenberg Group, a consulting firm providing technical assistance in the area of legal aid and indigent criminal defense delivery systems in various states (Kentucky, New York, Texas, and Washington) and foreign jurisdictions (Cambodia, Chile, and China).
+Mr. Schneider began his career as a public defender at the Committee for Public Counsel Services (CPCS), including under the late Brownlow Speer, later worked as an associate to Harvard Law School Professor Alan Dershowitz, and served as Of Counsel to The Spangenberg Group, a consulting firm providing technical assistance in the area of legal aid and indigent criminal defense delivery systems in various states (Kentucky, New York, Texas, and Washington) and foreign jurisdictions (Cambodia, Chile, and China).
 Prior to forming the firm of Good Schneider Cormier, Mr. Schneider was a founding partner of Salsberg & Schneider, which was listed by US News & World Report as one of the Best Law Firms in America.

 Mr. Schneider is a longtime member of the National Association of Criminal Defense Lawyers (NACDL) and the Massachusetts Association of Criminal Defense Lawyers (MACDL).
-He has been a cooperating attorney with the American Civil Liberties Union for many years, and has served on the Board of Directors of both the national ACLU and the Massachusetts affiliate (ACLUM).
+He has been a cooperating attorney with the American Civil Liberties Union and has served on the Board of Directors of both the national ACLU and the Massachusetts affiliate (ACLUM).

 Commonwealth of Massachusetts; State of New York; Federal District of Massachusetts; United States Court of Appeals for the First Circuit; United States Court of Appeals for the District of Columbia Circuit; and, the United States Supreme Court.